 11- Select existing distributed switch and then click ok.

-12- To select a Port group click on USE EXISTING button.
+12- To select a Port group, click on the USE EXISTING button.

-13- Select distributed port group and then click OK.
+13- Select a distributed port group and then click OK.

-14- Select a physical adapter for distributed switch and then click next.
+14- Select a physical adapter for the distributed switch and then click next.

 16- Advanced options are where you customize the cluster settings and then click next.